Tangible Personal Property Exemption?

 Labor Organization Property Exemption

-Labor organization property exemption (196.1985 F.S.) - Real property owned and used, predominantly for educational purposes, by any labor organization which has a charter from a state or national organization shall be exempt from ad valorem taxation to the extent of such use pursuant to s.
-196.192(2).
+Labor organization property exemption (Florida Statute 196.1985) - Real property owned and used, predominantly for educational purposes, by any labor organization which has a charter from a state or national organization shall be exempt from ad valorem taxation to the extent of such use pursuant to Florida Statute 196.192(2).
 Any portion of such property used for nonexempt purposes may be valued and placed upon the tax rolls separately from any portion entitled to exemption pursuant to this section.

 Charter School Exemption